THE GOVERNANCE TRAIL

 We, at the Schools & Academies Show, understand that governance cannot be viewed in isolation, as it is interwoven through every element of the school system.
 This is why we have a governance voice across much of our content and sessions relevant to this important cohort of the sector.

-If you’re a school governor, then you will not run out of things to see and do at the show and the Governance Trail will act as a guide of our highlights!
+With sessions featuring NGA's Michael Barton, Rob Peters and Emma Balchin and many more specialist speakers, you will not run out of things to see and do at the show and the Governance Trail will act as a guide of our highlights!

 Governance Trail 2024